A Rainbow in the Sky (an alphabet of autism and grace)

 Aspergers.
 Autism spectrum.

-Before that, it had occurred to me that we may actually have forgotten how to parent since Sean and Kate were born.
+Before that, it had occurred to me that we may actually have forgotten how to parent since our first two children were born.
 Maybe we needed stronger boundaries.
 Some people told us so.
 At varying points, Mike thought maybe he worked too much or needed to be home more.
 Perhaps we just needed to clear the decks and tackle this storm head on.

 About the time I met autism, but did not have a name for it yet, I also met our newborn baby girl named Ryan.
 I began to say, often out loud,